lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 #### Measure, measure, measure

 Systems are unfortunately way too complex.
-If you want to understand what happened over an experiment, there is no substitute to measuring aggressively.
+If you want to understand what happened over an experiment, there is no substitute for measuring aggressively.
 Log any data you think will help you understand what's going on, even if it is data that you won't present in a paper.
 If in doubt, always over-measure rather than under-measure.